zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_kernel_event_logger.rst

   This flag adds functions allowing to enable/disable recoding of kernel event logger and task monitor events.

+* :option:`KERNEL_EVENT_LOGGER_CUSTOM_TIMESTAMP`

+  Enables the possibility to set the timer function to be used to populate kernel event logger timestamp.
+This has to be done at runtime by calling sys_k_event_logger_set_timer and providing the function callback.

 Adding a Kernel Event Logging Point
 ***********************************